hungarian-notation/rivalcfg/doc/rival500-spec.md

 Out of the box, several of the mouse's buttons are internally deactivated and will not raise any events until they are configured.

-When sent by the first-party firmware, the button configuration packet is 578 bytes long, though only the first 87 bytes seem to be carry information.
+When sent by the first-party software, the button configuration packet is 578 bytes long, though only the first 87 bytes seem to be carry information.

 The packet starts with the identifier { 0x31, 0x00 }.
 Following these two bytes, each button's configuartion is layed out in runs of five bytes as follows: